nmalaguti/node-modules-snapshot/README.md

 ### Options

 ```
--c, --cwd: specific the directory to look in for npm-shrinkwrap.json and to run npm install in
 -n, --dry-run: don't actually do anything, just log what would be done
+--npm: the path to the npm cli to use to run npm install
 ```